 Step 2: Multiply the result of the first step by 1.5 - this will give you the wattage that you need in order to light up space.

 You have to keep in mind that the lighting in the bathroom should be slightly more intense than it would be in a living room or a kitchen.
-This means that even if you installed downlights before in those places and think that you don't need to calculate it again, it might not be the case, unfortunately.
+This means that even if you installed bathroom downlights before in those places and think that you don't need to calculate it again, it might not be the case, unfortunately.
 Remember, even if you think you are correct, it's always better to make the calculations.
 Having to squeeze in additional downlights once you discover that it is, in fact, too dark is nothing pleasurable - trust us.

-How Far from Each Other Should the Fixtures Be?
+How Far from Each Other Should the downlights Be?

 Knowing the wattage you need to provide good lighting is not the only thing to keep in mind - you also need to know how far away from each other the downlights in the bathroom should be.